Arizona Drug and Alcohol Facts and Statistics

 Teen Drug Abuse Facts and Statistics

-The goal of this Arizona substance abuse statistics page is to give some perspective on our youth here in Arizona and the prevalence and dangers of alcohol and substance abuse.
+The goal of this Arizona substance abuse facts and statistics page is to give some perspective on our youth here in Arizona and the prevalence and dangers of alcohol and substance abuse.

 If you or someone you love is using substances there is help available.
 Call Pathway at 877-921-4050